caelan-a/dds_interface/README.md

 This second use is to streamline the generation of projects that need to use DDS.
 This project allows generating a new project with a completely configured CMakeLists.txt to build against RTi DDS core libs and a precompiled DDS Interface wrapper.
 It makes use of modular cmake code to avoid interfering with project development or integration with legacy code.

-The generated project will support cross compilation on supported platforms This process is demonstrated in the `/scripts` directory by `create_project_with_dds.bat` on windows and `create_project_with_dds.sh` on linux (coming soon)
+The generated project will support cross compilation on supported platforms.
+This process is demonstrated in the `/scripts` directory by `create_project_with_dds.bat` on windows and `create_project_with_dds.sh` on linux (coming soon)

 ### How To Use